daz4126/Nanny-State/README.md

 const State = { name: ‘World’ }
 ```

 Our next job is to create the view - this is a function that accepts the state as an argument and returns a string of HTML that depends on the value of the state's properties.
-In Nanny State, everything is stored as a property of the state, even the view!
+In NANNY STATE, everything is stored as a property of the state, even the view!

 It is stored as a property called 'view', which we can create like so: